Coolweb2go/losangelesphotosafaris-com/index.md

 #### Available Dates : April 1 - June 5,2023 - Available by appointment only

 Weekday afternoons, Weekends morning or afternoon.
 Allow 1-2 week scheduling of your LA Tour.
-It's possible to schedule a tour withina 48 hour notice.
+It's possible to schedule a tour with 72 hours notice.
 You can text me 619 694-7522 or send me an email me at ellesnapsvideo@gmail.com .
 Ask for Elle.
-[Send me an email on this page}{https://ellegamboa.com/#contact)

 ---